 Using the concepts of the NERC framework, the day-ahead market and hour-ahead scheduling process are within the planning horizon, when intertie capacity is reserved but dynamic resources are not yet scheduled.
 Recallability is defined in the NERC report as the right of a transmission provider to interrupt all or part of a transmission service for any reason, including economic, that is consistent with FERC policy and the transmission provider's transmission service tariff or contract provisions.
-In the above diagram, in the operating horizon "recallable"

-NERC's "Available Transfer Capability Definitions and Determination" report is available at http://www.nerc.com/docs/docs/pubs/atcfinal.pdf scheduled" transmission uses a portion of "non-recallable reserved" transmission when the "non-recallable scheduled" transmission is less than the "non-recallable reserved" transmission.
-The NERC report explains that the combination of "non-recallable reserved" and "recallable reserved" can exceed the total transfer capability, to more fully utilize transmission assets, subject to constraints and priorities including:
+In the above diagram, in the operating horizon "recallable scheduled" transmission uses a portion of "non-recallable reserved" transmission when the "non-recallable scheduled" transmission is less than the "non-recallable reserved" and "recallable reserved" and "recallable reserved" can exceed the total transfer capability, to more fully utilize transmission assets, subject to constraints and priorities including: